 Margaret Haltom

-Margaret is an urban planner and second-year PhD student focused on affordable housing and community-driven neighborhood development.
+Margaret is an urban planner and PhD candidate focused on affordable housing and community-driven neighborhood development.
 In her research and on-the-ground projects, she collaborates with resident researchers, community development corporations, organizers and social service providers to understand the impact of anti-displacement housing policies.
-Her current work includes supporting community land trusts, addressing tangled titles and heirs' property rights, and centering resident memories in movements to reclaim land and repair prior planning injustices.
-Two of her community-based projects were recently selected for Monument Lab's 2024 ReGeneration National Cohort of ten public memory projects.
+Current work includes supporting community land trusts, addressing tangled titles and heirs' property rights, and centering resident memories in movements to reclaim land and repair prior planning injustices.

 She has served as a freelance planner on affordable housing development projects, a neighborhood mapper for resident coalitions, and a teacher/facilitator of youth design programs in public schools and housing developments.